-- 62. "Permit, building" shall mean a document issued by the municipal construction official authorizing the construction, reconstruction, remodeling, alteration the construction, pursuant to the standards and or repair of a building pursuant to the standards contained in the Uniform Construction Code. - 63.
-"Permit, temporary use" shall mean a document issued by the zoning officer for the conduct of a use otherwise prohibited by the ordinance for a limited use otherwise prohibited by the ordinance for a limited time period and stating that the special requirements governing said use and all other applicable requirements have been complied with as certified by the zoning board of adjustment. - 64.
-"Permit, zoning" shall mean a document signed by the zoning officer: (1) which is required by ordinance as a condition precedent to the commencement of a use for the erection, construction, reconstruction, alteration, conversion or installation of a structure or alteration, and (2) which acknowledges that such use, building; and (2) which acknowledges that such use, structure or building complies with the provision of the structure or building complies with the provision duly township zoning ordinance or variance therefrom duly authorized by a municipal agency pursuant to N.J.S.A.
-40:55D-70. - 65.
-"Permit, zoning certificate of occupancy" shall mean a document which shall be deemed to authorize and be required for each occupancy and use of a building or land to which it applies, and shall continue in effect only so long as such building and the use thereof and use of such land is in full conformity with the requirements of Fairfield Township development regulations or any requirements made pursuant thereto.
+- 62. "Permit, building" shall mean a document issued by the municipal construction official authorizing the construction, reconstruction, remodeling, alteration or repair of a building pursuant to the standards and requirements contained in the Uniform Construction Code. - 63.
+"Permit, temporary use" shall mean a document issued by the zoning officer for the conduct of a use otherwise prohibited by the ordinance for a limited time period and stating that the special requirements governing said use and all other applicable requirements have been complied with as certified by the zoning board of adjustment. - 64.
+"Permit, zoning" shall mean a document signed by the zoning officer: (1) which is required by ordinance as a condition precedent to the commencement of a use for the erection, construction, reconstruction, alteration, conversion or installation of a structure or building; and (2) which acknowledges that such use, structure or building complies with the provision of the township zoning ordinance or variance therefrom duly authorized by a municipal agency pursuant to N.J.S.A.
+40:55D-60 and N.J.S.A.
+40:55D-70, - 65, "Permit, zoning certificate of occupancy" shall mean a document which shall be deemed to authorize and be required for each occupancy and use of a building or land to which it applies, and shall continue in effect only so long as such building and the use thereof and use of such land is in full conformity with the requirements of Fairfield Township development regulations or any requirements made pursuant thereto.
 A certificate shall only be issued by the zoning officer upon completion of construction or alteration or prior to any changes in occupancy of a building or land, only after the zoning officer is satisfied that said construction or change is in full compliance with the requirements of the Fairfield Township development regulations or a determination pursuant thereto by a municipal agency.
 Maintenance of a valid certificate of occupancy shall be the responsibility of the property owner. - 66.
 "Planning board" shall mean the Fairfield Township Planning Board established pursuant to N.J.S.A.
 40: 55D-23.